dcmi/dc-srap/docs/srap-profile.md

 These basic bibliographic description elements SHOULD be used to describe all kinds of resources including scholarly resources:

-> `dct:type`, `dct:contributor`, `dct:creator`, `dct:language`, `dct:publisher`, `dct:subject`, `dct:title`, `dct:format`, `dct:abstract`, `dct:tableOfContents`, `dct:description`
+> `dct:type`, `dct:language`, `dct:contributor`, `dct:creator`, `dct:publisher`, `dct:subject`, `dct:title`, `dct:format`, `dct:abstract`, `dct:tableOfContents`, `dct:description`

+The type or genre of a scholarly resource, when known, SHOULD be indicated using the `dct:type` property whose value SHOULD be be an IRI from the [COAR Resource Type vocabulary](https://vocabularies.coar-repositories.org/resource_types/).
+Example values from the vocabulary include [journal article](http://purl.org/coar/resource_type/c_6501), [book part](http://purl.org/coar/resource_type/c_3248) and [master thesis](http://purl.org/coar/resource_type/c_bdcc).

+The language of the resource, when known, SHOULD be indicated using the `dct:language` property.
+The language SHOULD be an IETF BCP 47 language tag.
+When the resource includes content in multiple languages, the `dct:language` property MAY be repeated in order to indicate all the languages.

+The contributor, creator and publisher of the resource SHOULD be indicated using the `dct:contributor`, `dct:creator` and `dct:publisher` properties, respectively.
+These properties SHOULD be used with IRI or blank node resources that represent Person or Organization entities (see [Persons](#persons) and [Organizations](#organizations)).
+However, when only a name is known, simple literal strings MAY be used as values for these properties.

-> NOTE: `publisher` here is used when the resource being described is not contained in a larger resource.
-For example, a technical report would be described with `publisher` at this level.
-For contained works, the containing resource (periodical or monograph) is usually described with its publisher.
+> NOTE: `dct:publisher` here is used when the resource being described is not contained in a larger resource.
+For example, a technical report would be described with `dct:publisher` at this level.
+For contained works, the containing resource (periodical or monograph) SHOULD be described with its publisher.

-> NOTE: `Creator` and `Contributor` may be simple strings.
-For more detailed description options, see below: Extended Description.
+TBW: title, format, abstract, tableOfContents, description

 ## Dates